After a debt judgment, inheritance may be at risk

 Collectors may sue, depending on state laws

-Ask Sally a question
+Ask a question.

 Dear To Her Credit,

 I was recently served with a credit card debt judgment from the sheriff.
 I understand this will create a judgment at the county courthouse.
 If in the future I inherit cash, bonds or a house, will the credit card company take my inheritance before I can receive it? -- Susan

 Judgments eventually expire, but not anytime soon.
 "Judgments can last for a long time.
 In California, it's 10 years," says Cho.